hydrargyrum/epistolaire/README.md

     cd viewer
     ./converter.py path/to/backup.json

+If your JSON file is very big, Python might not be able to load the whole file in RAM and thus crash.
+Installing `ijson` (with `sudo apt install python3-ijson` or `pip install ijson`) will make the converter able to process the JSON data without loading everything in memory at once.

 ## Privacy

 Epistolaire doesn't upload your messages anywhere.
 It just dumps a JSON file on your device.